Team2337/2012ReboundRumble/README.md

-Team 2337 2012 Rebound Rumble Code

 For the first time, Team 2337 is open-sourcing our competition code for 2012.
 Any comments and questions are welcome.

 For more information on the robot and performance: http://www.team2337.com/robots.html

 The robot CAD can be found on FRC-Designs: http://www.frc-designs.com/html/CAD_2012.html

+GitHub handles LabVIEW files as strictly binary files, so to actually view the code, one must download this whole repo and view it on a local installation of LabVIEW 2012.

 A quick robot overview:
 -----------

 * A 4CIM, 8WD dual-speed drivetrain using pneumatic tires designed to minimize chain use
 * Two KOP-wheel shooter, fixed hood, no turret.
 Powered by two Banebot 550s through a Cimulator gearbox.
-* A 33 and 148-inspired 'dingus', large pneumatic cylinder, used successfully for triple and co-op balances
+* A 33 and 148-inspired 'dingus' - large pneumatic cylinder - used successfully for triple and co-op balances
 * Bridge manipulator and external intake with CD7-related design, pneumatically powered, with throttle motors to direct the ball side to side
 * Intake and ball containment system designed to hold just three balls, powered by two AndyMarks and a Fisher Price